umddb/cmsc424-fall2020/assignment7/README.md

 *The assignment is to be done by yourself.*

-*If you have Python 3 running on your machine, you should be able to just use that -- you don't need to set up Vagrant for this assignment*
+*If you have Python 3 running on your machine, you should be able to just use that -- you don't need to set up Vagrant for this assignment.*

 ### Overview